Fishing AT LOS VAQUEROS

 Fall fishing is underway at Los Vaqueros with small striped bass very present along with trout and catfish.

-With boats, we are getting reports of fish being caught in Cowboy and Peninsula coves.
-From the shore, the most popular bait has been by garlic scented PowerBaits followed by nightcrawlers and Kastmaster lures.
+With boats we are getting reports of fish being caught in Cowboy and Peninsula coves.
+From the shore.
 There is no need for line heavier than 6 lb test.
 Fish are still coming out of South Cove and from past the Rock Wall.

-We are starting to see striper boils around the lake, mostly early in the morning and towards closing.
+We are still seeing striper boils around the lake, mostly early in the morning and toward closing.
 Shakers continue to be the main action with striped bass.
 We are still seeing many undersized fish being caught for every keeper.
 The fishing pier by the Marina has been particularly good.
 From shore, cut anchovies or shad is the bait of choice.
-A 6.13 pound striper was caught in Howden Cove on a Rebel lure.
-Penn Cove has also been showing some 20-23 inch stripers.
 Just a reminder, stripers need to be 18 inches or more to be legal.
 Please release the small fish as quickly and carefully as possible.
 They are the future of our striped bass fishery.
+An 11.71 pound striper was caught in Cowboy Cove on a nightcrawler and a 7.2 pound fish was caught on an anchovy from the Marina dock.

-Catfish are hit or miss with fish being reported out of Cowboy and South coves.
+Catfish are hit or miss with fish being reported out of Cowboy and South Coves.
+As the water warms we look to see more fish being caught.
 For those wishing to target catfish, nightcrawlers and chicken liver are the best choices of bait.
 We encourage and appreciate the release of any monster catfish (15 lbs plus).
+Three large cats were caught this week in Peninsula Cove on anchovies.
+They were 13.6, 12.0 and 12.5 pounds.

 Frozen Bait Available At North Entrance Gate on Weekends